MELDProject/meld_graph/README.md

 **What is the harmonisation process ?**

 Scanners can induce a bias in the MRI data.
-The MELD pipeline offers the possibility to adjust for these scanners differences by running a preliminary harmonisation step to compute the harmonisation parameters for that specific scanner.
+The MELD pipeline recommends adjusting for these scanners differences by running a preliminary harmonisation step to compute the harmonisation parameters for that specific scanner.
 Note: this step needs to be run only once, and requires data from at least 20 subjects acquired on the same scanner and demographic information (e.g age and sex).
 See [harmonisation instructions](https://meld-graph.readthedocs.io/en/latest/harmonisation.html) for more details.

-Note: The MELD pipeline can also be run without harmonisation.
+Note: The MELD pipeline can also be run without harmonisation, with a small drop in performance.

 ## Additional information
 With the native installation of the MELD classifier you can reproduce the figures from our paper and train/evaluate your own models.